NJLyon-Projects/Lyon.MS.Thesis-SDM.Project/README.md

 # Evaluating the Utility of Species Distribution Models in Informing Climate Change-Resilient Grassland Restoration Strategy

-## Repository Overview
+### Nicholas J. Lyon, Diane M. Debinski, and Imtiaz Rangwala

-This repository contains all of the code supporting [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00033/full).
-See below for the paper abstract.
+This repository contains all relevant code to the [Lyon et al. 2019](https://www.frontiersin.org/articles/10.3389/fevo.2019.00033/full) paper published in Frontiers in Ecology and Evolution.

 ## Paper Abstract